aristanetworks/avd/docs/howto/digital_twin/README.md

 **Result:**

-- `spine1`: Uses `10.10.1.11/24` as OOB MGMT IP in ACT Digital Twin topology file
+- `spine1`: Uses `10.10.1.11/24` as OOB MGMT IP in ACT Digital Twin topology and generated configuration
-- `spine2`: Uses `172.16.1.12/24` as OOB MGMT IP in ACT Digital Twin topology file
+- `spine2`: Uses `172.16.1.12/24` as OOB MGMT IP in ACT Digital Twin topology and generated configuration
 - `spine3`: No `ip_addr` in ACT Digital Twin topology file (only valid for `veos`/`cloudeos` node types)

 ##### Example 2: OS Version Configuration